fspc/BikeBikeBike/README.md

 | Development | [![Development Build Status](https://travis-ci.org/bikebike/BikeBike.svg?branch=development)](https://travis-ci.org/bikebike/BikeBike) |
 | Production  | [![Production Build Status](https://travis-ci.org/bikebike/BikeBike.svg?branch=master)](https://travis-ci.org/bikebike/BikeBike) |

+## About this Fork

+The Tech group for BikeBike!Everywhere! decided to utilize this conferencing/scheduling software for the next BikeBike.

+This repository creates a test environment so that we can test/fix issues before manually committing them to the live site.

+Instructions can be found in docker-compose.yml, and docker-compose.build.

+## From bikebike/bikebike

 This is the repository for the Bike!Bike! website.
 It can be found in development at [preview.bikebike.org](https://preview-en.bikebike.org/) and in production at [bikebike.org](https://bikebike.org/)

 Feel free to clone or fork the repository any time to start working on new features or fixes.
 To get help create an issue or contact Godwin: `goodgodwin` `@` `hotmail.com` any time.